yell0wsuit/ctr-pc/README.md

 ## Download

-We will publish a stable version on GitHub Releases soon.
+A stable release will be available on GitHub Releases soon.
+Stay tuned!

 ## Features

-- New Spooky Box, ported from the Windows Phone version.
-More boxes coming soon (until Lantern Box pack).
+- New **Spooky Box**, ported from the Windows Phone version.
+More boxes coming soon (up to Lantern Box).
-- Dynamic level UI count (currenly only less than 25 levels are supported)
+- **Dynamic level UI**, supports variable numbers of levels.
+Currently the code only support less than 25 levels.
 - Support loading custom sprites and animations from [TexturePacker](https://www.codeandweb.com/texturepacker) in JSON array format.
 This allows easier modding and adding new assets.

 ## Goals